This article was first published in October 2015 and has been updated several times, last time in June 2019.

 Telunas has seen a massive revival in the last few years.
 From a traditional overwater bungalow resort catering to school trips and educational adventures to luxury overwater villa resort, Telunas Beach has definitively upped their ante.

 The resort is made of two parts, Telunas Private Island and Telunas Beach Resort.
-While the original part is the beach resort, the new overwater villas are on the Private island.
+While the original part is the beach resort, the new Private Island has some of the best overwater bungalows in Southeast Asia.
 Both resorts are on different islands facing each other so guests don’t mingle.
 The private island is on its own small island of the same same whereas the beach resort is on Pulau Sugi, an island off the south west coast of Batam.

 Which one of the right for you?
 The beach resort looks like the traditional overwater fishing villages that you can find across Indonesia and Thailand.
 It is made of recycled wood and it is simpler in design and luxury level.
 It is also a more affordable option, especially for groups and families.
 There are the same activities as in the private island but there is no pool and no spa.